-The Rev. Elivette (Elly) Mendez Angulo serves as the National Coordinator of Encuentros de Gracia y Bienvenida, an initiative of the United Church of Christ that seeks to engage the faithful in prayerful dialogue regarding the intersection of sexual orientation and race/ethnicity (as it pertains to the Latinx identity).
-She offers workshops and training opportunities to engage in sacred conversations of grace and welcome, while using a multicultural, multigenerational exercise she created and calls “Identity Bowling” to discuss ways in which intersectionality affects each of us, and how we can build a more just-filled world together.
+From 2015-2019, Rev. Elly served as the National Coordinator of Encuentros de Gracia y Bienvenida, an initiative of the United Church of Christ that engaged the faithful in prayerful dialogue regarding the intersection of sexual orientation, race/ethnicity (as it pertains to the Latinx identity) and faith.
+She offered workshops and training opportunities to engage in sacred conversations of grace and welcome, while using a multicultural, multigenerational exercise she created called “Identity Bowling” to discuss ways in which intersectionality affects each of us, and how – event through the difficulties – we can build a more just-filled world together.

 Rev. Elly has served as co-pastor and teacher of Manantial de Gracia “Spring of Grace” United Church of Christ in West Hartford, Connecticut since 2015, when she graduated from Andover Newton Theological School with a Masters Degree in Divinity.
 She enjoys traveling, photography, blogging and talking about her love of the all God’s creation.
 Since 2017 she has been serving on the Board of Parity and is proud of the work that they do!